-Under such a united framework, we could picture that both engineer and tinkerer are working on an optimization problem with similar underlying design objectives.
-Like all optimization problems, there is no way to optimize all objectives and thus tradeoffs are unavoidable in both biological and technological systems.
+Under such a united framework, we could picture that both the engineer and tinkerer are working on an optimization problem with similar underlying design objectives.
+Like all optimization problems, there is no method that optimizes all objectives and thus tradeoffs are unavoidable in both biological and technological systems.
 This is essentially the conventional wisdom – there’s no free lunch [43][44].
-Despite the similarity, tinkerers and engineers take different views in balancing different constraints and tradeoffs.
+Despite their similarities, tinkerers and engineers take different views when balancing constraints and tradeoffs.
 Their optimal choices are exhibited in the topology of their corresponding networks.
 In biological networks, for example, more connected components (as measured by their hubbiness or betweenness) tend to be under stronger constraint than less connected ones.
-This is exhibited in numerous studies that have analyzed the evolutionary rate of genes in many networks (e.g. protein interaction networks and transcription regulatory networks) in many organisms (e.g humans, worms, yeast, E. coli) using many different metrics of selection (e.g. variation within population or dN/dS for fixed differences) [45][46][47][48].
-To some degree constraint goes with connectivity in biological systems.
+This is seen in numerous studies that have analyzed the evolutionary rate of genes in many networks (e.g. protein interaction networks and transcription regulatory networks) in many organisms (e.g humans, worms, yeast, E. coli) using many different metrics of selection (e.g. variation within population or dN/dS for fixed differences) [45][46][47][48].
+To some degree constraint is connected to connectivity in biological systems.
 One's intuition here is obvious: the more connected components are more vulnerable to changes, particularly since mutation and change occurs randomly in biology.
-But is this truism in general -- or could it be otherwise?
+But is this finding true in general?
 Comparison can provide intuition.

 Consider software systems, software engineers tend to reuse certain code, leading to modularity.
-However, intuitively one would expect that the robustness of software would be reduced if a piece of code is highly called by many disparate processes -- ie if it's highly connected.
-Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of functions (routines) is distributed in a bimodal fashion and thus a significant fraction of functions are updated often [49].
+Intuitively one would expect that the robustness of software would be reduced if a piece of code is highly called by many disparate processes -- ie if it's highly connected.
+Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of its functions (routines) is distributed in a bimodal fashion and thus a significant fraction of functions are updated often [49].
 Therefore, unlike biological systems in which the majority of components are rather conserved and thus prefer a more independent organization to maintain robustness, software engineers pay the price of reusability and robustness by constantly tweaking the system.
-Indeed, further analysis of the underlying network of Linux kernel, the so-called call graph, showed that more central components at the call graph actually require more fine-tuning.
-The patterns seems to be hold for other software systems like the organization of packages in the statistical computing language R (Figure 2).
+Indeed, further analysis of the underlying network of Linux kernel, the so-called call graph, shows that more central components in the call graph actually require more fine-tuning.
+These patterns seem to hold for other software systems like the organization of packages in the statistical computing language R (Figure 2).
 In other words, unlike biological networks whose hubs tend to evolve slowly, hubs in the software system evolve rapidly.
-This seems to be counter to ones intuition that an engineer should not meddle too much with highly connected components.
-However, there is another intuition in play: rational designers may believe that they can modify a hub without disrupting it -- in contrast to the situation with random changes.
-Moreover, the central points in a system are often those that are in the greatest use and hence are in the most need of the designer's attention.
-The situation is analogous to road networks: one sees comparatively much construction on highly used bottlenecks (e.g. the George Washington Bridge) as opposed to out of the way thoroughfares (see Box 2).
+This seems to run counter to the intuition that an engineer should not meddle too much with highly connected components.
+However, there is another factor to consider: rational designers may believe that they can modify a hub without disrupting it.
+This is in in contrast to a situation in which random changes dominate.
+Moreover, the central points in a system are often those in the greatest use and hence are in the most need of the designer's attention.
+This situation is analogous to road networks: one sees comparatively more construction on highly used bottlenecks (e.g. the George Washington Bridge) compared to out of the way thoroughfares (see Box 2).

 Conclusion